Masonry training for livelihoods and disaster rehabilitationStory

 Photograph by Santosh Rout

-Before the cyclone hit her village, Pramila and her husband lived in a mud house with a thatched roof.
-Cyclone Fani tore their home, the entire thatched roof was blown away, giving way to lashing rains and wind.
-The months that followed saw her family living in a makeshift shelter with a plastic sheet as a roof over their heads.
+Before Cyclone Fani hit her village, Pramila used to live in a mud house made with a thatched roof.
+Cyclone Fani tore through their home and blew away the thatched roof.
+In the aftermath of Fani, Pramila and her family lived in a makeshift shelter roofed with a plastic sheet.

 Photograph by Artatrana Sunani

 Aswini Behera, Junior Manager with Gram Vikas, helped in data collection.

 Rahul Thekdi is a communication intern and Chandrika Pattnaik is a Junior Manager at Gram Vikas.